nezaboodka/reactronic/README.md

 to determine dependent reactions and caches.
 Reaction function `printContact` reads `name` and `email` fields, thus depends on them.
-It is executed automatically in response to changes of these fields made by `saveContact` impact function.
+It is executed automatically in response to changes of these fields made by the apply function `saveContact`.

 Here is an example of a cached value (re-)computed on-demand: